fadhilahmadd/deteksi-merokok-new/README.md

 3. Automatic Startup
     - Detection begins immediately on app launch
     - No need to open web interface
+4. WhatsApp Notifications
+    - Sends real-time alerts via WhatsApp when smoking is detected.
+    - Powered by Twilio for reliable delivery.
+    - The notification includes the camera name and detection confidence.
-4. Robust & Efficient Architecture
+5. Robust & Efficient Architecture
     - Separate threads per camera for video processing
     - Automatic camera restart on failure
     - Shared YOLO model for all cameras (memory efficient)
     - **Thread-safe logging queue:** All detection events are pushed to a single queue
     - **Single logging thread:** Only one thread writes to the database, reducing contention and improving performance with many cameras
-5. Database Logging
+6. Database Logging
     - MySQL integration
     - Camera-specific logging
-    - Throttled logging to prevent spam
+    - Throttled logging to prevent spamming the database with repeated detections.
-6. Web Interface
+7. Web Interface
-    - Real-time camera feeds
+    - Provides real-time video feeds from all cameras.
-    - Detection log display
+    - Displays a log of recent detections.
-    - Camera status indicators
+    - Shows the status of each camera.

+### Model
+If you want try our model feel free to contact me ```bash zashxz011@gmail.com ```